 - Public IP

-- I prefer IPv4 since IPv6 is tunnelled on some of my servers (HE.NET Tunnelbroker)
+- I prefer IPv4 since IPv6 is tunneled on some of my servers (HE.NET Tunnelbroker)

-- DN42 IPv4 and IPv6 (IP used in tunnel on your end)
+- DN42 IPv4 and IPv6 (IP used in the tunnel on your end)

 - Or address blocks, if you need them for the tunnel